The business world as we know it today is highly competitive, always striving to find new methods to attract clients and follow market trends.

 Technique #4: Batch tracking

-Batch tracking is a technique that enables grouping of items and tracking them in matters of expiration date and defectiveness.
+Batch tracking is a technique that enables the grouping of items and tracking them in matters of expiration date and defectiveness.

 This technique is widely used in the food industry because many food items have expiration dates or decay rapidly.